-Ten-Year Review: Non-signatory Azerbaijan says it cannot accede to the convention until its dispute with Armenia over Nagorno-Karabakh and other occupied territories is resolved.
-Azerbaijan participated as an observer in a meeting of the convention for the first time, in September 2019.
-Azerbaijan has voted in favor of the annual United Nations General Assembly (UNGA) resolution promoting the convention since 2015.
+Non-signatory Azerbaijan says it cannot accede to the convention until its dispute with Armenia over Nagorno-Karabakh and other occupied territories is resolved.
+Azerbaijan has participated as an observer in meetings of the convention since September 2019.
+It voted in favor of a United Nations General Assembly (UNGA) resolution promoting the convention in December 2020.

 Azerbaijan is not known to have produced or exported cluster munitions but inherited a stockpile of cluster munitions from the Soviet Union.
-Azerbaijan denied using cluster munitions in Nagorno-Karabakh in April 2016 and instead accused Armenia of using them.
+Azerbaijan used cluster munitions during the conflict over Nagorno-Karabakh in September–October 2020.

 The Republic of Azerbaijan has not acceded to the Convention on Cluster Munitions.

 Azerbaijan says it cannot join the convention until its conflict with Armenia is resolved, including the status of the disputed territory of Nagorno-Karabakh.
 Nagorno-Karabakh is claimed by Azerbaijan but under the control of a breakaway governing authority.
 In November 2020, Azerbaijan told States Parties that it cannot consider accession as “the obvious reasons arising from our assessment that the military posture of Armenia does not allow us” to.